Christian language arts curriculum for 6th grade- master books review language arts for a living education

 And here’s where it might fall short:

-- No novel studies or literature units (you’ll have to add those yourself)
+• No classic literature units (you’ll have to add those yourself)

 Do you want to see more?
 Watch my YouTube video: